-USDC vs USDT for Business Treasury: A Framework for Corporate Decision-Making
+USDC vs USDT for Business Treasury: A Corporate Decision Framework

-An analytical comparison of USDC and USDT across reserve transparency, regulatory posture, liquidity depth, and on-ramp availability for corporate treasury use cases.
+An analytical comparison of USDC and USDT across reserve transparency, regulatory posture, liquidity depth, and on-ramp availability for corporate.

 Corporate treasurers and payment operators increasingly face a binary choice when building stablecoin infrastructure: USDC or USDT.
 Both peg to the US dollar.
 Both have multi-billion dollar liquidity pools.
 But they represent fundamentally different bets on regulatory risk, reserve transparency, and counterparty exposure.
 The right answer depends on your jurisdiction, your risk tolerance, and what you're actually trying to accomplish.

-This isn’t a theoretical exercise.
-Aggregate stablecoin market cap crossed $230 billion in early 2026, and the USDC/USDT split — roughly 25% USDC, 65% USDT by market cap, with the remainder spread across PYUSD, FDUSD, and others — reflects meaningful differences in where and how each is actually used.
+This isn't a theoretical exercise.
+Aggregate stablecoin market cap crossed $320 billion in April 2026 (DefiLlama), with USDT at approximately $185 billion and USDC at approximately $78 billion — the USDC/USDT split reflects meaningful differences in where and how each is actually used.
 Understanding those differences is prerequisite to making an informed infrastructure decision.
+For a broader issuer comparison that includes PYUSD and USDe, see the full stablecoin issuer comparison.

 Reserve Transparency and Counterparty Risk